michuW93/JavaStreamAPI/README.md

 java.util.Consumer - takes 1 argument and similar to void method

 java.util.BiConsumer - takes 2 arguments and similar to void method

+java.util.Predicate - take one argument and return boolean, can use many predicates eg. Predicate1.and(Predicate2).or(Predicate3).test(argument)